vbleal/vbleal/README.md

 ***AKA: Vic Data & David Beta***

+Data Scientist.
+Financial and Non-Financial Risk Manager.
+Mathematician-Physicist

+Banking Sector & Consultancy

 # Welcome 👋

 ## 📌 Summary

-I am an enthusiast at the intersection of technology and finance, dedicated to innovating and sharing knowledge.
 Here you will find projects that reflect my experience and passion for transforming the complex world of data into practical and understandable solutions.

 <details>
 <summary>🌐 Click for details </summary>